- What is assisted living and why can it be a better option than home care?

 Yes, a person with Alzheimer or dementia can live in Independent Living and Assisted Living, but it depends on the level of their dementia and what type of facility.
 Long term many times it is not a good fit or advisable for someone to live in Independent Living or a larger Assisted Living.

-Generally, a smaller setting is better for someone with dementia.
-In addition, staff trained to understand dementia and on how to approach and care for the person is important.
+Generally, a smaller setting is better for someone with more moderate to advanced dementia.
+In addition, staff trained to understand dementia is advisable so they understand how to approach and care for the person.

 Today it is much less common for facilities and communities to allow smoking.
 Give us a call and we can discuss which communities we know allow smoking.